-Minnesota has created a Tribal Consultation work group that consists of representatives from the Minnesota Departments of Commerce and Human Services and a number of Tribes throughout the state.
-Minnesota has tribal consultation policies signed by four of the Tribes with additional signed agreements with the other tribes expected over the next several months.
+Minnesota has created a Tribal Consultation work group that consists of state agency representatives and Tribes throughout the state.
+Minnesota has tribal consultation policies signed by four Tribes.
 In addition, tribal representatives participate as formal members of the Advisory Task Force and multiple work groups.
-The Fond du Lac tribe will host the Advisory Task Force in Cloquet, MN for its September meeting.